B.A., Wellesley College

 As part of the American Red Cross Disaster Services Human Resource System, she staffed the Pentagon shelter for the emergency workers on September 11th and later served on a panel there helping employees with their reactions to the first anniversary of the attack.
 In September, 2005, immediately after Hurricane Katrina, she went to Mississippi for two weeks accompanied by five of Marymount students and an alumna to aid the victims of that disaster.

-Her research interests encompass several areas of the forensic psychology field.
+Her research interests encompass several areas of the forensic and legal psychology field.
 She is the principal investigator of the Marymount/FBI Joint Research Project, a part of the ongoing research being conducted with the Behavioral Science Unit of the FBI.
 She is also involved in a collaborative effort with a number of judges, attorneys, and professionals on the problem of recurring unsubstantiated allegations of child sexual abuse.
-Forensic Psychology students are involved in both of these projects.
+Forensic and Legal Psychology students are involved in both of these projects.
 In addition, she is currently writing about the American public’s fascination with the legal system and its disapproval of lawyers.